Intrinsic alignment of disks and ellipticals across hydrodynamical simulations: Measurements and Data

 \subsection{Simulations}

 Throughout this work, we use the data from three hydrodynamical simulation suites: IllustrisTNG \citep{nelson2021illustristngsimulationspublicdata} and EAGLE \citep{Schaye2015EAGLE,Crain2015EAGLE}, which are publicly available, and Horizon-AGN \citep{Dubois_2014}.
-These simulations are run using a variety of parameters, codes and models, which are described briefly below.
+We chose these simulations because they are most widely used when studying intrinsic alignments, allowing for comparison to previous works.
+Their resolutions and boxsizes allow for large enough samples of a representative group of galaxies, i.e. not just massive ones, but milky-way-like as well, with a enough signal-to-noise for a robust detection of intrinsic alignment correlation functions at non-linear scales.
+These simulations are run using a variety of parameters, codes and models, which are described briefly below and summarised in Table \ref{table:sim stats}.
 For more details, see the cited papers.